 Do you want to protect your military pay?

-It provides coverage against certain costs associated with death, disability, or medical expenses in exchange for a premium payment life any life insurance policy.
+It provides coverage against certain costs associated with death, disability, or medical expenses in exchange for a premium payment for any life insurance policy.
 What is new is the flexibility that the Spouse Benefit Plan offers.

 E7 pension vs SBP